tml3nr/playground/README.md

 - mpd-archphile-native-dsd (patched mpd to support native DSD for several Dacs)
 - alsaequal (taken from AUR)

-These packages will never be a part of Archhpile distribution.
+These packages are not part of Archhpile distribution.